rfrht/FT991A-PAT/README.md

 * Changed SCPON signal to RX9
   - Added a Voltage Divider
 * Changed the SMA-to-U.FL cable
-* Added a few vias in large ground pads for voltage regulators
+* Added a few vias in voltage regulators' large ground pads
 * Moved USB port a bit back in PCB

 07/Apr/2019 - Revision I